microsoft/DirectX-Specs/d3d/ProgrammableSamplePositions.md

 - Read out data to a UAV via compute shader

-- Repeat except with the destination of the decomporess being a different surface.
+- Repeat except with the destination of the decompress being a different surface.

 ---